A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: Minimal formulas and hypersurfaces

 \section{Minimal formulas and hypersurfaces}

-The well-ordering of ranks means that every nonempty set of existential formulas has an element of minimal rank.
-For example, if there exists an existential formula that defines $\OO_L$ in $L$, then there is an existential formula $\alpha$ that accomplishes this which has minimal rank among all such formulas.
+The well-ordering of ranks means that every nonempty set of existential formulas has an element of least rank.
+For example, if there exists an existential formula that defines $\OO_L$ in $L$, then there is an existential formula $\alpha$ that accomplishes this which has least rank among all such formulas.
 Such a formula can be considered a minimal successful formula.
 This motivates the following general definition.